psg-AI-Tech/mediapipe-0.8.3.1/docs/framework_concepts/graphs.md

 of perception solutions, a MediaPipe graph can be defined as a `Subgraph`.
 The public interface of a subgraph consists of a set of input and output streams similar to a calculator's public interface.
-The subgraph can then be included in an `CalculatorGraphConfig` as if it were a calculator.
+The subgraph can then be included in a `CalculatorGraphConfig` as if it were a calculator.
 When a MediaPipe graph is loaded from a `CalculatorGraphConfig`, each subgraph node is replaced by the corresponding graph of calculators.
 As a result, the semantics and performance of the subgraph is identical to the corresponding graph of calculators.